Pain During Intercourse - Post Hysterectomy |

 Once infections are diagnosed, most are easily treated with antibiotics, pills or with yeast an antifungal cream.

-Any of the following symptoms should be checked immediately at the nearest ER:
+Any of the following symptoms should be checked immediately at the nearest emergency room:

 - New onset of pain or pain more severe than previous episodes and that lasts more than just a few minutes